onetoneisme/blackjack/units_refactored/Cf for operators (basic)/004 Cloud Foundry User Management/04_Managing user Roles.md

 ### Managing user Roles

-Cloud Foundry has a built in RBAC (Role Based Access Control) system that will allow you to control what a user can or cannot do inside an Organization or an Space.
+Cloud Foundry has a built in RBAC (Role Based Access Control) system that allows you to control what a user can or cannot do inside an Organization or an Space.

 The basic provided roles are perfectly described in the official documentation: